Kwpolska/chriswarrick.com/posts/2020/06/03/reinstalling-macos-what-to-try-when-all-else-fails.rst

 .. code:: console

-    $ (mount the DMG in Disk Utility, copy the .pkg to a read-write volume)
+    $ (mount the DMG in Disk Utility)
+    $ cp /Volumes/Install\ OS\ X/InstallMacOSX.pkg /Volumes/Macintosh\ HD/
+         (Or copy it to some other volume you can write to; NOT the USB stick)
+    $ cd /Volumes/Macintosh\ HD/
     $ pkgutil --expand InstallMacOSX.pkg elcapitan
     $ ls -F elcapitan
     Distribution*       InstallMacOSX.pkg/ Resources/